Power BI SQL Query

 For this tutorial, we are going to delve deeper and understand how Query Dependencies work in Power BI.

 Query Dependencies show you how the queries are linked together inside Power BI.
 You can see which queries depend on other queries or tables.
 This is useful when you plan to do a lot of data transformations inside your model.

-This feature has been part of Power BI for a while now, but not many users know how to maximize its function.
+This feature has been part of Power BI SQL Query for a while now, but not many users know how to maximize its function.
 If you often work with complicated Power BI setups, you need to understand Query Dependencies more.